bitcoin-dev-project/warnet/docs/logging_monitoring.md

 ### Grafana

-Data from Prometheus exporters can be collected and fed into Grafana for a web-based interface.
+Data from Prometheus exporters is collected and fed into Grafana for a web-based interface.

 #### Dashboards